-The Tennessee-Tombigbee Waterway, unlike highways and rail, has much unused capacity for transporting increased volumes of commerce in the future.
-Use of the waterway to ship
+The Tennessee-Tombigbee Waterway, unlike highways and rail, has surplus capacity for transporting increased volumes of commerce in the future.
+Use of the waterway to ship containers which is currently being pursued by the some of the Mississippi ports on the Tenn-Tom, breakbulk, and other products and commodities not traditionally shipped by barge would help greatly to relieve congestion and gridlock on highways and greatly improve safety and environmental conditions.

-The waterway has now been in operation for 33 years (1985-2018).
+The waterway has now been in operation for 34 years (1985-2019).
 It has had a profound impact on the local and regional economies.
-More than 1.2 billion ton miles of commerce is shipped each year at annual savings in transportation costs to shippers approaching \$100 million.
+More than 1.2 billion-ton miles of commerce is shipped each year annual savings in transportation costs to shippers approaching \$100 million.
 During these three decades, no investments other than normal maintenance have been made in the waterway to improve its transportation efficiency.
 As fuel costs increase, carriers are looking for new technologies and changes in equipment to Increase payload.
 A move already started is building super- size barges that have deeper drafts.

 For the Tenn-Tom to be a viable part of the nations' waterway system, it will need future improvements to accommodate changes in technology and equipment being employed by the industry.
-The Authority will continue to work with the Corps of Engineers, the Congress and others to initiate the necessary studies, research, and investigations to determine the economic feasibility of undertaking such improvements.
+The Authority will continue to work with the US Corps of Engineers, the US Congress and others to initiate the necessary studies, research, and investigations to determine the economic feasibility of undertaking such improvements.
 This will require a protracted planning and approval process.

-On-going efforts to work with the Alabama and Mississippi deepwater ports and others including shippers to begin containers-on-barge shipments on the Tenn-Tom is being greatly accelerated by ports in Mississippi on the Tennessee-Tombigbee Waterway.
-A new \$300-million container port opened in December 2008 in Mobile, Alabama which will greatly increase the flow of containers from the Gulf to the Tenn-Tom region via waterway, road and rail.
+On-going efforts to work with the Alabama and Mississippi deep-water ports and others including shippers to begin containers-on-barge shipments on the Tenn-Tom is being greatly accelerated by ports in Mississippi on the Tennessee-Tombigbee Waterway.
+A new \$300-million container port opened in December 2008 in Mobile, Alabama which will greatly increase the flow of containers from the Gulf to the Tenn-Tom region via waterway, road, and rail.

-In the past, the U.S. Congress has not appropriated sufficient funds to adequately operate and maintain the Tenn-Tom.
-Thanks to strong congressional support, Tenn-Tom has received ample appropriations recently that have eliminated most of the backlog of critically needed repairs to the waterway.
-The Authority will continue to devote those resources needed to work closely with the

-U.S. Congress to maintain sufficient funding for the waterway and prevent a maintenance backlog from accumulating in the future.
+In the past, the US Congress has not appropriated sufficient funds to adequately operate and maintain the Tenn-Tom.
+Thanks to strong congressional support, the Tenn-Tom has received ample appropriations recently that have eliminated most of the backlog of critically needed repairs to the waterway.
+The Authority will continue to devote those resources needed to work closely with the US Congress to maintain sufficient funding for the waterway and prevent a maintenance backlog from accumulating in the future.

-Continue to provide services to shippers and prospective users of the waterway to facilitate the movement of more commerce on the waterway.
+The Tenn-Tom Waterway continues to provide services to shippers and prospective users of the waterway to facilitate the movement of more commerce on the waterway.